madalinpopa/books/book6/Notes.md

 - asyncio provides a run() function to execute an async def function and all other coroutines called from there, like sleep() in the main() function.
 - You need a loop instance before you can run any coroutines, and this is how you get one.
 In fact, anywhere you call it, get_event_loop() will give you the same loop instance each time, as long as you’re using only a single thread
 - If you’re inside an async def function, you should call asyncio.get_running_loop() instead, which always gives you what you expect.
+- A Future instance represents some sort of ongoing action that will return a result via notification on the event loop, while a Task represents a coroutine running on the event loop